Skip to content

 Tipping in Lisbon

-Tipping in Portugal is appreciated but not obligatory.
-There is no expectation of the 15–20 percent tips common in the United States.
-Here is a realistic guide: Restaurants: Leave 5–10 percent for good service at a sit-down restaurant — rounding up or leaving a few euros is perfectly acceptable.
-For a €50 dinner, leaving €3–5 on the table is generous by local standards.
-Cafés: Not expected for counter service (the typical espresso-at-the-bar experience).
-For table service, rounding up to the nearest euro is customary.
-Taxis: Round up to the nearest euro or add €1–2 for longer rides.
-Hotel housekeeping: €1–2 per day is generous.
-Tour guides: €5–10 for a good guided tour, €10–15 per person for free walking tours.
+Tipping is appreciated, not obligatory.
+There’s no 18–20 percent expectation here.
+Restaurants: 5–10 percent for a sit-down meal — for a €50 dinner, €3–5 on the table is generous by local standards.
+Cafés: Nothing for counter service; rounding up to the nearest euro for table service.
+Taxis: Round up to the nearest euro, or add €1–2 for longer rides.
+Hotel housekeeping: €1–2 per day.
+Tour guides: €5–10 for a standard guided tour; €10–15 per person for free walking tours where tips are the guide’s primary income.

 Getting Around Lisbon — Transport Guide